-Children with Intellectual Disability, Fragile X Syndrome, and Down Syndrome have often been excluded from play as educators focused their attention on the academic achievement of children, especially children of normal development.
+Children with Intellectual Disabilities, Fragile X Syndrome, and Down Syndrome have often been excluded from play as educators focused their attention on the academic achievement of children, especially children of normal development.
 This drive for more academic development led to the development of separate education programs for children with disabilities.
 These separate programs discouraged time for play in favor of lessons requiring multiple repetitions of tasks.
 More recently, educators and advocates for children with disabilities have shown that although children with disabilities do not always catch up with their normally developing peers, they still benefit from the same activities from which their peers benefit.

-Specialists explain that children with Intellectual Disability are able to sustain higher levels of play in small group activities rather than in team sports.
-Also, activities that require the use of gross motor skills are preferable to those of fine motor coordination.
+Specialists explain that children with Intellectual Disabilities are able to sustain higher levels of play in small group activities rather than in team sports.
+Also, activities that require use of gross motor skills are preferable to those of fine motor coordination.
 Examples of these are track and field events, swimming, and hiking, all of which are activities that can provide lifetime fitness and can involve people with disabilities and their peers and families.

 - Batshaw, M. L., & Perret, Y. M. (1992).
 Children with disabilities: A medical primer (3rd edition.
 Baltimore, MD: Paul H. Brookes Publishing Co.

 - Brown, P., Sutterby, J. & Thornton, C.D.
 July 2001 ).
 Power play: Playgrounds encourage brain development in children.
 Today's Playground, 16-17.

 - Horvat, M ., & Croce, R. (1995).
 Physical rehabilitation of individuals with mental retardation: Physical fitness and information processing.
 Critical Reviews in Physical and Rehabilitation Medicine, 7, 233 -252.